 As a pianist and composer, Susanne’s work embraces classical, jazz, folk and world music.
 With her band Marama Trio she has recorded the album Continuations.
 Other projects have included a collaboration with LandArt photographer Dietmar Voorwold and a 2018 residency at Inverewe Gardens, where a grand piano exposed to the elements inspired the audiovisual exhibition “Tales of a Stranded Piano”.

 Susanne enjoys sharing the benefits of mindfulness with others through courses, retreats and one-to-one sessions.
-She completed a teacher training in Mindfulness-based Stress Reduction (MBSR) with Bangor University and is also qualified to teach the Mindfulness-based Living Course (MBLC).
+She completed a teacher training in Mindfulness-based Stress Reduction (MBSR) with Bangor University and is qualified to teach the Mindfulness-based Living Course (MBLC).
 Recently, Susanne graduated with an MSc in Postgraduate Studies in Mindfulness with Aberdeen University.
 In her thesis she researched the effects of mindfulness practice on musical creativity.

 In 2012, Susanne co-founded the Mindful Artists Network, a resource for artists of all art forms, arts educators and arts therapists.
 The network has offered events in Germany and the UK and has members from many different countries.